Learn more about finding life and income protection insurance for hazardous occupations.

 Insurers determine an occupation’s risk level based on relative fatality and injury rates, or the number of workers injured or killed compared to the total number of people in that profession...

 Insurers determine how risky a job is by putting it into an occupation category based on what you actually do from day to day, and not what your job title is.
 For example, the managing director of a construction firm who spends his day working on job sites would be categorised as a blue collar construction worker, not a white collar managing director.

 Different insurance providers categorise jobs differently, but they are generally broken down into groups like those below.
 The more manual labour or hazards present in your job, the higher your premiums.

 - White collar.
 This is for jobs with very light or nonexistent manual duties.
 Occupations in this group have no exposure to unusual hazards and an emphasis on mental rather than physical work.
-This includes bank tellers, most office workers and salespeople who don’t do any deliveries or any heavy lifting.
+This includes bank tellers, most office workers and salespeople who don’t make any deliveries or do any heavy lifting.

 - Skilled blue collar.
 This category generally encompasses licensed tradesmen who do specialised and skilled manual work, such as plumbers, bakers and many maintenance workers.

 - Heavy blue collar.
 This category is for jobs that involve a lot of manual work, but not in particularly hazardous areas, such as many manufacturing and construction jobs.